 New Jersey Liquor Law Attorneys

 Proetta & Oliver is a New Jersey Law Firm that specializes in Liquor Laws and the Alcoholic Beverage Industry.
 Firm Partner and Former NJ Deputy Attorney General for the Division of Alcoholic Beverage Control, William C. Fay, Esq., heads our ABC Practice Group.
 Whether you are seeking representation in regards to administrative charges or to assistance in purchasing a liquor license, our firm can help.
-For an immediate and complimentary consultation with Mr. Fay, please contact our office today at (732) 858-5857.
+For an immediate consultation with Mr. Fay, please contact our office today at (732) 858-5857.